Washington's 2nd congressional district

-Washington's 2nd congressional district includes all of Island, San Juan, Skagit, and Whatcom counties, as well as western Snohomish County.
-It stretches from Bellingham and the Canada–US border in the north to Lynnwood and the King/Snohomish county line in the south.
+Washington's 2nd congressional district includes all of Island, San Juan, Skagit, and Whatcom counties, as well as coastal western Snohomish County.
+It stretches from Bellingham and the Canada–United States border in the north down to the Skagit/Snohomish county line, with a narrow strip along the coast running down to Lynnwood and the King/Snohomish county line in the south.
 Since 2001, it has been represented by Democrat Rick Larsen.

 Originally created in 1909, when Washington was broken up into districts, the second district was represented by future U.S. Senator Henry M. "Scoop" Jackson between 1941 and 1953.
 It was a reliably Democratic district for most of the latter half of the 20th century, until the Republican Revolution of 1994, when retiring Rep. Al Swift was replaced by Jack Metcalf.
 Larsen has represented the district since Metcalf's retirement in 2001.
 He faced a close re-election in 2002, but was handily re-elected in 2004, and didn't face serious opposition until 2010.
 In the 2008 election, Larsen easily defeated Republican challenger Rick Bart.
 In the 2010 election, Larsen narrowly avoided defeat against Republican challenger John Koster.

 The district has leaned Democratic in presidential elections since the 1988 election.
-Al Gore and John Kerry narrowly carried the district in 2000 and 2004 with 48% and 51% of the vote, respectively.
-In 2008, Barack Obama won the district by a wide margin, carrying 55.60% of the vote while John McCain received 42%.
+Under current boundaries, Barack Obama swept the district in 2008 and 2012, with 58% of the vote each time.
+Hillary Clinton won the district with 55% in 2016, Joe Biden received 60% in the district in 2020, and Kamala Harris also received 60% here in 2024.

-Recent presidential election results
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: